andrewhoule/silverstripe-ignite-theme/README.md

 * http://andyhoule.com

 ## About
-This is a simple HTML5/SASS/JS responsive barebones theme that uses the Foundation 4 grid.
-It also has some base styles that are relevant to a Silverstripe 3 site.
+This is a bare essentials HTML5/SCSS/jQuery responsive theme that uses the Foundation 4 grid.
+It also has some base styles and functionality that are relevant to a Silverstripe 3 site.

 ## Giving Credit Where It's Due
 * Foundation 4 - http://foundation.zurb.com/